sternecker/talks/isc2cle-may-2025/03_Exercise.md

 Lateral movement from the CRM to the back end systems.
 Weak passwords, re-used passwords, passwords in scripts.
 Internal monitoring and alerts.
-Addition of the service on the server was probably a persistance connection.
+Addition of the service on the server was probably a persistence connection.
 Didn't catch things on the firewall.
 Didn't scan any other systems for IoCs.